OCHA-DAP/hdx-scraper-ecmwf/README.md

     source venv/bin/activate
 ```

-In your virtual environment, install all packages for development by running:
+You will need to have GDAL set up in your virtual environment.
+Once that is added, install all packages for development by running:

 ```shell
     pip install -r requirements.txt